Our service remains open but the coronavirus pandemic is affecting the type and number of complaints people are bringing to us.

 We will try to continue to meet statutory deadlines for requests for digital information or electronic records, though this may not always be possible.

-Read more about your information rights during the coronavirus pandemic.
+Read more about your information rights.

 The situation continues to change rapidly and we will provide further updates as we respond to it.